j5bot/deck-of-cards/NOTES.md

 # Reference #

-1. Create a sub class implementing operations on a set of cards.
-	* Include a member method implementing a shuffling algorithm.
-		* Include a private member method implementing a single randomization of the set.
-	* Include a member method implementing a linear card dealing algorithm (FIFO).
-	* Include a member method implementing a random card dealing algorithm (WTFO).
-	* Optional: Include a member method implementing the discarding of cards.
-	* Optional: Include a member set containing objects representing playing cards which have been discarded (LIFO).

 1. Optional: Create a class representing a set of sets of cards.
 	* Include a member decks of cards in the set.
 	* Include a no parameter constructor which initializes the set of sets with a single set of cards.